 - Hunk: Missing eye notwithstanding, Xiahou Dun's handsome and manly.

-- Tall, Dark and Snarky: More apparent in recent installments; if Xiahou Dun is in a cutscene, there's a good chance he'll have a pithy one-liner at his disposal.
+- Tall, Dark, and Snarky: If Xiahou Dun is in a cutscene, there's a good chance he'll have a pithy one-liner at his disposal.

-- The Rival: With Guan Yu, with a lot of envy mixed in, since he knows how highly Cao Cao regards him.
+- The Rival: Starting from 5, with Guan Yu, with a lot of envy mixed in, since he knows how highly Cao Cao regards him.
 Because of this, Xiahou Dun often features in Fan Castle in order to personally slay Guan Yu, when he never did that in history or novels alike.

 - True Companions: to Cao Cao, alongside Yuan, especially in Wei's hypothetical ending in 8 when he follows his lord in Riding into the Sunset.

 - Undying Loyalty: To Cao Cao, again.
-The novel and the games from 7 on make it clear they are cousins (Cao Cao's father having been adopted into the Cao family), since Dun explicitly addresses Cao Cao as one.
+The novel and the games from 7 on makes it clear that they're cousins (Cao Cao's father having been adopted into the Cao family), since Dun explicitly addresses Cao Cao as one.

 - The Unfettered: In NEXT, when Guan Yu attempts to leave Cao Cao's service, according to their agreement, Xiahou Dun takes it upon himself to stop or kill Guan Yu, since he knows his master will keep his word.

 - Warrior Prince: Xiahou family is closely related to Cao royal family and fights for it on the field of battle.